University of Wisconsin Oshkosh

 - Visit the NSE Web site www.nse.org and select “Student” for detailed information on each campus and a list of frequently asked questions.

-- Attend an information session that takes place at 2 pm on the 1st and 3rd Wednesdays of every month in the OIE.
-This will give you the opportunity to hear about the application process for NSE and receive information about how to apply financial aid.
+- Attend an Explore! or Information session.
+This will give you the opportunity to hear about the program and/or the application process for NSE and receive information about how to apply financial aid.
 The information session is not mandatory, but is highly recommended.

 - You apply for exchange through the UW Oshkosh NSE coordinator, whose office is in the Office of International Education, located in Dempsey Hall 202.
 The following are required to complete the application process.

-- A $150 application fee made out to "UW Oshkosh."
+- A $180 Program fee made out to "UW Oshkosh."
 This fee is not refundable, even if you withdraw the application before placement (acceptance by the host institution), or if you later decline placement (acceptance by the host institution).

-- Application packet that can be picked up in the OIE
+- Application packet that can be downloaded off the NSE Program Application and Guide page

 - An up-to-date copy (a printout from TitanWeb is acceptable) of your University Transcript.